About

 Without debt.

-Richard Holmes is the founder of inara, a platform designed to help institutions run structured community savings programs that provide members access to lump sum capital without loans or credit underwriting.
+Richard Holmes is the founder of inara, a structured community capital platform designed to help institutions run Community Capital Access Programs that provide members access to lump sum capital without loans, interest, debt, or credit score requirements.

-His work focuses on building disciplined, transparent infrastructure that enables organizations to coordinate contribution-based capital systems at scale.
+His work focuses on building disciplined, transparent infrastructure that enables institutions to coordinate contribution based capital access, saving behavior, and financial resilience at scale.

 Before founding inara, Richard led multi-unit retail operations, overseeing teams, financial performance, and operational systems across multiple locations.
 That experience directly informs inara’s emphasis on accountability, system design, and operational reliability.